Ivanohey/AD_AP_Car_Scanner_App/README.md

 This repository contains all the files for our project of the cours Advanced Programming of the Master in Business Analytics of HEC Lausanne

+## Scope of the project

+For this project we chose to create a prototype of a mobile application allowing a user to take a photo of a car in the street and to obtain information on its brand and model thanks to a deep learning model running in the backend of the application.

 ## Installation
 Cloning the project:
 ```